CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 ## [ ] _*+IDA*_ Upload the signed deposition agreement (or similar proof of the distribution license) as a pdf file (named as KP_yyyy_AINEISTO_shortname_yyyymmdd.pdf, according to the date of the last signature in the document) in IDA, under Administration/agreements/shortname.
 ## [ ] _*+HYSTORE*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (named as KP_yyyymmdd_AINEISTO_shortname.pdf, according to the date of the last signature in the document) to the HFST server, under data/corpora/agreements/shortname.
 ## [ ] _*+AGREEMENT*_ Upload the signed deposition agreement (or similar proof of the cleared distribution license) as a pdf file (filename KP_yyyymmdd_AINEISTO_shortname(s).pdf, according to the date of the last signature in the document; document title "Kielipankki yyyy Aineistosopimus: shortname(s)") to the contract register of the University of Helsinki, under H402 Digitaalisten ihmistieteiden osasto.
 By default, agreements are not 'confidential'.
+## [ ] _*+AGREEMENT*_ In this Jira issue, add a comment stating the final license conditions, the rightholder(s), and the final list of the persons to be cited, according to the signed agreement.
 \\
 ```